jcboyle2/Boyle-Portfolio/README.md

 # Boyle Portfolio: Telling Stories with Data Repository

+Click the link below to learn a little about me, and my interests that drove me to Heinz College.

 [About Me](/AboutMe.md)

-Click the link above to learn a little about me, and my interests that drove me to Heinz College.
+Check out the link below to learn more about my goals from Telling Stories with Data.

 [What I Hope to Learn](/HopeToLearn.md)

-Check this out to learn more about my goals from Telling Stories with Data.
+Have a look at the complete portfolio from the course at the link below.

 [Portfolio](/Portfolio3.md)